 Now that you’ve reduced the damage you were inflicting on your mane, it’s time to strengthen it.
 For example, get a scalp massage.
 This increases blood flow to encourage hair growth.
 Additionally, use products designed to restore hair.
 You might benefit from something as simple as low-level light therapy.

-In addition, if hormones are causing the problem, you might want to try a DHT-blocker like Minoxidil foam.
+In addition, if hormones are causing the problem, you might want to try a best DHT-blocker like Minoxidil foam.
 But there are also shampoos and scalp treatments that offer a similar benefit, too.

 Next, if your hair loss is related to stress or nutrition, taking supplements can help.
 A little B-complex and zinc go a long way to stimulating follicles into action.